xhyrom/e4mc-retro/README.md

 | 1.19.x  |                  ❌                  | ✅ _(Forge, Fabric, Quilt)_ |
 | 1.20.x  |                  ❌                  | ✅ _(Forge, Fabric, Quilt)_ |
 | 1.21.x  |                  ❌                  | ✅ _(Forge, Fabric, Quilt)_ |

+¹ Currently in testing and development, not released yet.
+You can build it yourself or explore its progress in other branches within this repository.